 - Editable Templates

-Estimate 8-10 hours to get through the first 5 parts of the tutorial.
+Estimate 1-2 hours to get through each part of the tutorial.

 All of the code for the project can be found on Github in the AEM Guide repo:

-The WKND is a fake online magazine and blog that focuses on nightlife, activities, and events in several international cities.
-In order to make this tutorial closer to a real-world scenario we asked one of Adobe's talented UX designers to create the mockups for the site.
-Over the course of the tutorial we will implement various pieces of the mockup so that we will have a fully authorable AEM site.
+The WKND is a fictional online magazine and blog that focuses on nightlife, activities, and events in several international cities.
+To make this tutorial closer to a real-world scenario one of Adobe's talented UX designers created the mockups for the site.
+Over the course of the tutorial various pieces of the mockup are implemented into a fully authorable AEM site.
 Special thanks to Lorenzo Buosi who created the beautiful design for the WKND site.